ClintH/generator-kattegat/README.md

 $ yo kattegat
 ```

 It will take some time to run, and you'll see a lot of stuff scrolling by.
-After you're done, you can start your app:
+After it has come to a thrilling conclusion, you can start your app server:

 ```